appsdevpk/AdpTools/readme.md

 ## Live Components

 Same as server components, but keeps updating (without page reload) by use of SSE (Server Sent Events), you dont need to write any SSE login, just define a component in the livecomponents folder inside the app folder, all the server components rule apply.
 But the name should be different from server components, if you define a component hello-world in server components then you cannot define a live component with same name.

+## Admin Dashboard Widgets

+Registering custom dashboard widgets cannot be more easy than placing just a template and config file inside admindashwidgets inside the app folder, just place a blade template file and a json config file with the same name inside admindashwidgets folder inside app folder and the widget will appear on your dashboard.

+## Custom Help Tabs

+To show a custom help tab in wordpress help menu, just place a blade template and a json config file inside helptabs folder in app folder and the help tab will show in wordpress help menu.
+Example is provided in app folder.

+## Custom Widgets and Widget Areas

+You need to place two files to register a widget inside widgets folder in app folder.
+One is the blade template to render the output of the widget and the other is the json config file, the keys in config files are self explanatory (take a look at the provided example).
+You can register a custom widget area just by placing a json config file in widgetareas folder inside the app folder.
+To include that area in your theme or some blade template just use the function adpEmbedWidgetArea('widget-area-id')